aghstrategies/com.aghstrategies.submitbuttontext/README.md

 ![Button on the Contribution Page with Text as Set on "Title and Settings tab"](img/buttonOnFrontEndForm.png)

-Common examples of alternate text for the button: "Submit", "Next", "Join" etc.
+Common examples of alternate text for the button: "Submit", "Next", and for Contribution Pages being used for membership registration "Join" etc.